sergiocortessat/JSCapstone-PlatformGame/README.md

 ## Testing

-The testing has been performed using Jest.
+The testing has been performed using Jest Framework.

 - To run the test please open the command line
 - Enter npm run test to run the testing once.